heretics-sf/2030-goals/README.md

 * Some apartments allocated to former staff members
 * We have exchanges with other facilities

-### 2.3.
-We manage our efforts
+### Goal 2.3: We manage our efforts

 We are not just a clump of people; we are residents & staff, guides and guided

 * BoD includes residents, staff and regulators

-### 2.4 We gather, party communicate
+### Goal 2.4: We gather, celebrate and communicate

-### 2.5 We care for each other
+### Goal 2.5: We care for each other

-### 2.6 We help people blossom and derive meaning
+### Goal 2.6: Beauty: We blossom and derive meaning

-Adapt the gardens so they become a sculpture garden that people visit Recycle the art in the halls and in storage
+* Adapt the gardens so they become a sculpture garden that people visit
+* Recycle the art in the halls and in storage
+* Paintings and furniture moved around every year - every hall is a curated gallery
+* Beauty committee ;-)

-### 2.7 We protect our people
+### Goal 2.7: Safety: We protect our people from worry

-People feel supported, not lonely
-Able to express opinion and be heard
-Bonding
+* Food, heat, Light are all OK

 ## 3. Organization, Support and Services

+### 3.0 Introduction

+This section covers:

+Organizations
+* Groups of people doing things together
+* Collaborations
+* The effort, the work, the support & service people provide

-### 3.1 Activity: We do things together
+### Goal 3.1: Activity: We do things together

 Activities & preventative services - assisted living, PT

+* Residents take turns talking with quiet residents
 * Hearing aid support
+* Feeling: anybody allowed in is OK
+* People feel supported, not lonely

-### 3.2 Food: We eat well and healthy
+### Goal 3.2: Food: We eat well and healthy

+* Organic available
+* A vegetarian could live here
+* More fiber

-### 3.3.
-Housekeeping: We keep our places clean and tidy
+### Goal 3.3: Housekeeping & Maintenance: We keep our places clean and tidy

 * Carpets cleaned every year
 * Hoarding therapist every year
+* Internet ~ 4 nines uptime ~ 24/7 response
+* Regular reports on issues

-### 3.4.
-Human Resources: We look after our people
+### Goal 3.4: Human Resources: We look after our people

 * have good IT
+* Health plans, 401K
+* Able to express opinion and be heard
+* Bonding

-### 3.5 Health and Therapy: We keep healthy
+### Goal 3.5: Health and Therapy: We keep healthy

 * Online connection between residents and health staff
 * Hearing review every year
 * Coaching for fitness, diet, and mind
-* Good contact: hotM and GP
+* Good contact: hotM and GP/PCP
+* Dr in the house
+* no paperwork
+* flexible levels of care
+* 100% vaccination

-### 3.6.
-We do the right things in a right way
+### Goal 3.6: Beauty: We do right things in a right way

-* Paintings and furniture moved around every year - every hall is a curated gallery
+* Things are run so well that that they are an example for others to follow
+* Processes are available as templates for others to use
-* Beauty committee
+* Unwritten Constitution

-### 3.7.
-We help stop things from breaking and failing
+### Goal 3.7: Security: We help stop things from breaking and failing

-* Feeling: anybody allowed in is OK
-* Food, heat, Light are all OK
+* Checklists, manuals and lists of procedures are available, up to date and followed happily